Case study 1

 Redesigning the website

-50+ pages, seven phased rollouts,
+50+ pages, multiple business units, 7 phased rollouts, one designer.

 Initial implementation